BraydonTGS/HubSpot/README.md

 - Develop a Mapper Test Class and CsvExportHelper Test Class.
 - Enhance exception handling.
 - Add a user interface.
-- Contine to Develop this README
+- Continue to Develop this README

 ## Project Structure
 ### Business